What is Vinyl Fence?

 Vinyl gates normally match the fence style.
 Single leaf gates are called man gates.
 Vinyl man gates come in 3′, 3.5′, 4′ and 5′ wide.

-Double gates have two gate leafs.
+Double gates for vinyl fencing have two gate leafs.
 Standard sizes are 6′, 7′, 8′, and 10′ wide.
 However, vinyl doesn’t have structural integrity like wood.
 Therefore, vinyl gates are reinforced with aluminum for added strength.

 This prevents the gate from sagging and gives the screws for gate hardware something sturdy to bite into.
 Posts for vinyl gates also require an aluminum reinforcement.

 A hollow vinyl post cannot support the weight of a gate.
-So aluminum post reinforcements are added to both the hinge and latch posts, providing a solid foundation to hang the gate.
+So aluminum post reinforcements are added to both the hinge and latch posts in vinyl fencing, providing a solid foundation to hang the gate.

 Custom vinyl gates have arches or scallops.
-Sometimes consumers like the gate to stand out.
+Sometimes customers like the gate to stand out on their vinyl fence.
 So they opt to go with a different style gate or one with an arch or scallop.

-White is the most common color.
+White is the most common color for vinyl fencing.
 However, different colors are available.
 Solid colors like tan, grey, and mocha add anywhere from 10% – 15% to the cost of the fence.
 Therefore, choosing a color option is a personal choice and not always in the budget.

-Most people just go with white.
+Most people just go with white vinyl fence.
 But sometimes a white fence just doesn’t fit in with its surroundings.
-For instance, in older neighborhoods that feature homes with classic architecture and building materials, white vinyl fence can look out of place.
+For instance, in older neighborhoods that feature homes with classic architecture and building materials, white vinyl fencing can look out of place.

 Choosing a darker color in this setting helps the fence look more natural.